DISYS Rebrands as Dexian, aims to strengthen staffing and business solutions for clients - www.lokmattimes.com

 DISYS Rebrands as Dexian, aims to strengthen staffing and business solutions for clients

-PNN Chennai (Tamil Nadu) [India], January 30: Dexian, a pioneer in the workforce solutions, IT, and staffing industries, is ...
+Chennai (Tamil Nadu) [India], January 30: Dexian, a pioneer in the workforce solutions, IT, and staffing industries, is pleased ...

 Chennai (Tamil Nadu) [India], January 30: Dexian, a pioneer in the workforce solutions, IT, and staffing industries, is pleased to announce that its DISYS operations in India have been rebranded as Dexian India and are now a part of the Dexian global brand.
 This move is part of Dexian’s strategy to solidify its global brand identity and showcase the availability of the company's comprehensive platform of staffing and business solutions for clients in countries and regions around the world, now including India.